Popcorn Ceiling Removal

 It’s out of date.

-Allergens and dirt can stick to its surface.
+Allergens and dirt can stick to their surface.

 It can lower the value of a house.